 Steer clear of default passwords

-A lot of gadgets, not just smart tech, use a default username and password so they can be quickly activated by connecting to the internet.
-Some even let you continue using the device with these default details – these are the ones you should definitely avoid using.
+A lot of gadgets use a default username and password so they can be quickly activated by connecting to the internet.
+Some even let you continue using the device with these default details, which you should definitely avoid using.